Edmonton’s Connor McDavid wins first Hart Trophy as NHL MVP

 “That’s the way I play the game,” Burns said.
 “For me to be successful, to help the team, I’ve got to help create offense and get into the plays.
 If I’m not doing that, if I’m not skating and creating things, then I’m not really doing much out there.”

-Matthews was the no-brainer choice for the Calder after his 69-point rookie season for the Leafs.
+Matthews was the no-brainer choice for the Calder after his 69-point rookie season for the Leafs, who hadn’t had a Calder winner since Brit Selby in 1966.

 The Arizona-raised center was grateful to accept the award in Las Vegas, where he hopes more desert kids will be inspired by the Golden Knights.

 “I think it’s going to be great,” Matthews said.
 “For myself, when the Coyotes moved (to Phoenix), that’s how I got into hockey.
 Seeing the teams in California kind of encouraged kids growing up to pick up the stick and start playing.
 (The Golden Knights) will definitely grow the game.”